Fantasy Football Quick Hits

 There’s an argument to be made that the league has never had more fantasy-relevant quarterbacks.
 Cousins’ average draft position (ADP) this season was QB15.
 If anyone is going to break out of this group and crack the top 15, it’ll likely be on the strength of mobility and increased passing volume.
 The only player who has a legitimate shot to do that is likely Lawrence.

-The Fab Five are head and toes above the rest and (barring injury) will end the season as the top five.
+The Fab Five are head and shoulders above the rest and (barring injury) will end the season as the top five.

 There’s a plethora of elite receivers.
 We detailed that in the offseason when we reviewed the booming receiver market.
 But, within that group, there are five that make up the elite of the elite and will remain projected top-10 receivers every week regardless of QB or opponent.